Three-dimensional active turbulence in microswimmer suspensions: simulations and modelling: Results

 One may wonder whether and to which extent it is possible to extend concepts and tools developed for inertial turbulence to active turbulence.
 To this end, we introduce a {\it shell model} for active turbulence that will generalize and rationalize the observed results.
 Shell models (SMs) are deterministic dynamical systems that reduce the complexity of the full (field) equations, though retaining some of their essential features.
 Originally introduced as a proxy of the Navier-Stokes equations, they represent a low number of degrees-of-freedom description of hydrodynamic turbulence.
 As such, they offer the possibility to investigate the chaotic dynamics and multiscale correlations of turbulence with obvious computational advantages ~\cite{GledzerSPD1973,DesnyanskyIANSFAO1974,Frisch,Bohr,BiferaleARFM2003}.
-Mathematically, SMs consist of a set of coupled ordinary differential equations, describing the time evolution of complex variables, $\tilde{u}_n(t)$ (with $n=1,2,\dots,N_s$), that can be thought as Fourier amplitudes of velocity fluctuations over a length scale with associated wavenumber $k_n$.
+Mathematically, SMs consist of a set of coupled ordinary differential equations, describing the time evolution of complex variables, $\tilde{u}_n(t)$ (with $n=1,2,\dots,N_s$), that can be thought of as Fourier amplitudes of velocity fluctuations over a length scale with associated wavenumber $k_n$.
 SMs do not carry any of the {\it geometrical} information contained in the original system, as $\tilde{u}_n$ and $k_n$ are both scalar variables. $k_n$ stands for a radial coordinate in spectral space, whence the name {\it shell} (correspondingly, the discrete index $n$ is called shell index).
 Recently, SMs have been extended to polymeric solutions, to address drag reduction and elastic turbulence~\cite{BenziPRE2003,BenziEPL2004,RayEPL2016}\footnote{The system for the velocity variables is coupled, in this case, to a set of equations for analogous {\it polymer} variables, interpreted as spectral amplitudes of an auxiliary vector field whose dyadic product is the polymer conformation tensor~\cite{BenziPRE2003}.}.
-Hydrodynamic theories describe active suspensions in terms of the bacteria concentration field, $c(\mathbf{x},t)$, the (incompressible) fluid velocity field, $\mathbf{u}(\mathbf{x},t)$, and an order parameter quantifying the degree of local orientation $\mathbf{P}(\mathbf{x},t)$, which represents the average, within a fluid element, of the particle intrinsic swimming director, $P_i \propto \langle \hat{e}_i \rangle$, If we assume, for simplicity, that the microswimmers spatial distribution remains homogeneous in time ($c(\mathbf{x},t) \approx c_0$, which is indeed confirmed by the DNS), the equations of motion read~\cite{SimhaPRL2002,HatwalnePRL2004,SaintillianPRL2008,SaintillianPOF2008,BaskaranPNAS2009},
+Hydrodynamic theories describe active suspensions in terms of the bacteria concentration field, $c(\mathbf{x},t)$, the (incompressible) fluid velocity field, $\mathbf{u}(\mathbf{x},t)$, and an order parameter quantifying the degree of local orientation $\mathbf{p}(\mathbf{x},t)$, which represents the average, within a fluid element, of the particle intrinsic swimming director, $p_i \propto \langle \hat{e}_i \rangle$, At odds with concentrated conditions, where the lack of alignment interactions rules out the local orientation $\mathbf{p}$ as an appropriate field variable, in semi-dilute suspensions hydrodynamic interactions can induce locally (and, under certain circumstances, even globally) polar order~\cite{EvansPOF2011,AlarconJML2013,YoshinagaPRE2017}.
+If we assume, for simplicity, that the microswimmers spatial distribution remains homogeneous in time ($c(\mathbf{x},t) \approx c_0$, which is indeed confirmed by the DNS; consequently we also assume the field $\mathbf{p}$ to be divergence-free), the equations of motion read~\cite{SimhaPRL2002,HatwalnePRL2004,SaintillianPRL2008,SaintillianPOF2008,BaskaranPNAS2009},